Survey on Modeling of Human-made Articulated Objects: Discussion and Conclusion

 \mypara{Incorporating physical constraints into the modeling process}.
-Articulated objects are subject to physical constraints \jy{(e.g., collisions, materials) and physical properties (e.g., mass, inertia)} that are often not considered in the existing modeling process.
-Examining the physical constraints of the objects can help to improve the accuracy of the articulation modeling and enable the generation of physically plausible animations and simulations.
-This consideration is also useful in articulated object creation for applications such as virtual reality \jy{and gaming}, where the goal is to create realistic and physically plausible models.
+Articulated objects are subject to physical constraints (e.g., collisions, materials) and physical properties (e.g., mass, inertia), which are often overlooked in existing modeling approaches. \jy{Most current generative and perception models focus on capturing articulation geometry and motion patterns but do not explicitly enforce real-world physics, leading to unrealistic or non-functional outputs.} Integrating the physical constraints of the objects can help to improve the accuracy of the articulation modeling \jy{and ensure that generated objects not only look realistic but also move and interact in a physically plausible manner}. \jy{Considering physical constraints is particularly crucial for simulation-driven applications such as robotic manipulation, digital twins, and physics-based animation, where real-world interaction dynamics must be accurately replicated.} This consideration is also useful in articulated object creation for applications such as virtual reality and gaming, \jy{where objects must react naturally to user interactions, maintaining realistic movements, and collision handling.} \jy{Future research should explore integrating physics engines directly into the modeling pipeline to enforce kinematic and dynamic feasibility during object creation.
+Additionally, learning-based approaches could benefit from differentiable physics simulation which allows models to be trained with explicit physics constraints, improving both realism and generalization.
+By embedding physical reasoning into the content creation process, we can bridge the gap between visual realism and functional accuracy, paving the way for more deployable and interactive articulated object models in robotics and virtual environments.}

-\mypara{Generative AI for articulated objects}. \jy{Recent advances in image, video, and 3D generation have demonstrated significant potential across a wide range of computer vision and graphics tasks.
-Leveraging the embedded priors of semantics, dynamics, and 3D awareness in these large generative models to model articulated objects presents a promising direction for diversifying the creation of complex 3D dynamic structures with more realistic appearance}.

-\mypara{Understanding articulated objects with large language models}. \jy{The maturation of large language models has opened a new era for reasoning and understanding in the language domain.
-By aligning the feature representations of visual or 3D data with the language tokens, a growing number of vision-language and 3D-language models are developed, showing great potential in understanding of detailed semantic structures and enabling powerful reasoning capabilities from the image or 3D data.
-Applying these models to the articulated object understanding, including geometry, dynamics, functionality, interaction, and even physical properties, presents a promising direction for future research. }